codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

   max-width="60%"
     %}

-### Checking the Runner
+### Runner components and resources

-Once installed, the Codefresh Runner behaves like any Kubernetes application,  and you can monitor it using your existing tools.
+Once installed, the Codefresh Runner is similar to any Kubernetes application, and you can monitor it using your existing tools.
-Among the Runner components, only the runner pod persists within your cluster.
-The other components such as the engine exist for the duration of the pipeline builds.
+Among the Runner components, only the `runner` pod persists within your cluster.
+Other components, such as the `engine`, exist for the duration of pipeline builds.

 To monitor the Runner, list the resources inside the namespace you chose during installation:

 ```shell